chevett/merle/README.md

       this.value = 'this replaces the current node';

-      return false; // returning false will stop merle from walking further down this path
+      return false; // return an explicit false is equivalent to calling this.stop();

-      // if you return false the children of this node won't be walked });
+	  // this.stop() will stop walking the current path, this.stop(true) will stop completely });